 A specification of the environmental protection of electric enclosures and electrical equipment.
 LED sign terminology defines this rating using two or three numbers.

 2. Protection from liquids(water)

 Most modern LED displays are rated IP65 or IP54.

 A Light Emitting Diode (LED) is an electronic semiconductor that converts electric energy into visible light by releasing energy in an effect called electroluminescence.
-The color, brightness and power efficiency is determined by the elements used to compose the semiconductor.
-For electronic displays, the typical colors used are Red, Green, Blue and Amber, but LEDs are available across the visible, ultraviolet and infrared spectrums.
+The color, brightness and power efficiency are determined by the elements used to compose the semiconductor.
+For electronic displays, the typical colors used are Red, Green, Blue and Amber, but LEDs are available across the visible, ultraviolet, and infrared spectrums.

 LEDs present many advantages over incandescent and fluorescent lighting sources including lower energy consumption, lower heat production, 100,000 Hour Life, smaller form factor, faster switching and greater reliability.

 The lifespan of an LED is determined to be the point in which the brightness of the LED has degraded to 50% of the original value.